AgatheSenellart/MultiVae/paper/paper.md

 |Model sharing via Hugging Face |	$\checkmark$||||

 # Code Quality and Documentation
-MultiVae is available on Github (https://github.com/AgatheSenellart/MultiVae) and Pypi, with full documentation at (https://multivae.readthedocs.io/).
+MultiVae is available on [Github](https://github.com/AgatheSenellart/MultiVae) and Pypi, with full documentation at (https://multivae.readthedocs.io/).
 The code is unit-tested with 94% coverage.
  We provide **tutorials** either as notebooks or scripts allowing users to get started easily.
 To further showcase how to use our library for research applications, we provide detailed *case studies* in the documentation.

 # Acknowledgements

-We are grateful to the authors of all the initial implementations of the models included in MultiVae.
+We are grateful to the authors of the initial implementations of the models included in MultiVae.
 This work benefited from state grant managed by the Agence Nationale de la Recherche under the France 2030 program, AN\-23-IACL-0008.
 This research has been partly supported by the European Union under the (2023-2030) ERC Synergy Grant 101071601.